validation-and-verification-istic/Project-2017-2018/README.md

 ## Assignement

 Each group of students shall choose one of the assignements.
 Each of these explore an aspect of software testing.
 It must be implemented in java as a maven project.
-The evaluation will focus on both the quality of the tool and its test suit.
+The evaluation will focus on both the quality of the tool and its test suite.

 ### Assignement 1: Static Analysis